Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 And I started off my first deal.

 Well, let me rewind a little bit and start from the beginning.
-And I'll give you a very brief synopsis of kind of my story and what, how I scaled my portfolio from zero to 100 houses.
+And I'll give you a very brief synopsis of kind of my story and

-So basically, what happened was
+So basically what happened was

-about three and a half years ago, I started looking into the space.
+About three and a half years ago, I started looking into the space.

 I